Jessie116/Project/README.md

-# Spcification
+# Project Spcification
 REST API for animals.
-The API allows viewing, deleting, creating and updating of animal information.
+The API must allow viewing, deleting, creating and updating OF animal information.

+Requirements - All data  stored in a json file in the server application - The Animal class  containing the following properties:
+- species - name
+- id - number of legs
+- lifespan (in months)
+- eatingGroup (herbivore, carnivore, omnivore)

+- Api endpoints allow:
+- Creating a new animal
+- updating existing animals
+- deleting existing animals
+- displaying a list of all animals (must produce a json response in the response body)
+- displaying a list of animals filtered by class properties (i.e display list of animals by eatingGroup) (must produce a json response in the response body)
+- the database/file must be populated with at least 20 different animals

- ANIMAL REST API server implementation built on top Node.js and Express.js with Mongoose.js for MongoDB integration.
+ ANIMAL REST API server implementation built on top Node.js and Express.js with Mongoose.js for MongoDB(Atlas) integration.

 # Information
 This repository is project based which provides a REST API assessment that challenged my Javascript knoledge.